Web for Pentester II

 Example 2

-This example shows another example of bad seeding of a random generator.
+This example shows another case of bad seeding of a random generator.
 The random generator is seeded with the current time.

 Example 3